 How to get the best car insurance for a 23-year-old

-Finding the best and most affordable car insurance when you are 23 is important.
+Although many 23-year-old drivers might be searching for the cheapest auto insurance, price is only one consideration you should think about.
 Skimping on coverage can leave you in a financially precarious position if you are in an accident, but paying too much for insurance can be a struggle if you are on a budget.
-Shopping around for coverage with some of the more affordable carriers for younger drivers, such as USAA, Progressive, Geico and Erie, can help you find the best rate and the best coverage options for you.
+Understanding what you want and need from your insurance, getting quotes from several companies and employing cost-saving methods can help you find the coverage you need at a price you can afford.

 Frequently asked questions